TaoStarlit/English/book/UMLFA.md

 - For that($min L_S(h)$ also $min L_\mathcal D(h)$), it suffices to ensure that the empirical risks of all members of $\mathcal H$ are good approximations of their true risk (which is quivalent to $\mathcal H$ has uniform convergence property).
   1. suffice [səˈfīs]
    - be enough or adequate.
-   - a quick look should suffice
+   - a quick look should suffice. this is ~ for that.
    - synonyms: be enough, be sufficient, be adequate,
 ## 4.2 Finite Classes Are Agnostic PAC Learnable
 - However, since the law of large numbers is only an asymptotic result, it provide no information about the gap between the empirically estimated error and its true value for any given, finite, sample size.